 Of course, our first and foremost source of all nutrients and minerals is food.
-But if, for some reason, you don’t get enough of them from your diet, you might need to turn to supplements.
-However, before you start browsing through endless aisles of vitamins you would need the help of a professional.
-Only your doctor can help you decide what multivitamins are bad or good or you, what their right dosage is or which ones should not be taken together.
+But if for some reason, you don’t get enough of them from your diet, you might need to turn to supplements.
+However, before you start browsing through endless aisles of vitamins you need the help of a professional.
+Only your doctor can help you decide which multivitamins are bad or good or you, what the right dosage is or which ones should not be taken together.

 It’s been already said that, ideally, we should receive the right amount of nutrients and minerals through a well-balanced diet.
-Unfortunately, for many of us it is unrealistic to obtain optimal nutrition this way.
-Busy lifestyle is only one of the many culprits - often there’s just not enough time to pay much attention to what we eat.
+Unfortunately, for many of us, it is unrealistic to obtain optimal nutrition this way.
+A busy lifestyle is only one of the many culprits – often there’s just not enough time to pay much attention to what we eat.